 It is not proper for all to rebuke the devil, for the demons submit only to those who are strong in God.
 If one who is not strong will rebuke, the demons will abuse him; for, being in their power, he rebukes.
 Likewise, forbidding them is the work of great men who have authority over them.
 Have there been so many saints who forbade the demons as did the Archangel Michael, who did this because he had the power?
-But we, the weak, must only have recourse to the name of Jesus.274

-One who has not achieved dispassion and received the gift of the Holy Spirit to cast out demons cannot, as we see, take up such a terrible work as externally emulating great saints!
+But we, the weak, must only have recourse to the name of Jesus.274 up such a terrible work as externally emulating great saints!
 For only the dispassionate person is able to enter into open conflict with the evil spirits without harm to himself and the sick.
-Just the same, there were only a few such people even in ancient times, while in our times-there is nothing more to say.
-At that, the saints as a rule healed the sick and cast out demons "simply" by prayer that was mostly inward and invisible to others, and less often by outward prayer (see the prayers of Saints Basil the Great and John Chrysostom) with the use, for example, of the Sacrament of Confession, Unction, the Eucharist, and without any special sort of
+Just the same, there were only a few such people even in ancient times,275 while in our times-there is nothing more to say.
+At that, the saints as a rule healed the sick and cast out demons "simply" by prayer that was mostly inward and invisible to others, and less often by outward prayer (see the prayers of Saints Basil the Great and John Chrysostom) with the use, for example, of the Sacrament of Confession, Unction, the Eucharist, and without any special sort of exorcism rites,276 because such a rite belongs before the Sacrament of Baptism.277